 Who will GA4 impact?

-- Businesses that rely on lead generation or use data to generate revenue: From collecting email databases to driving more conversions on your website, if you are using any form of lead generation or use processed data to generate revenue, you’ll need GA4 to track what actions people are taking on your website.
+- Businesses that rely on lead generation or use data to generate revenue: From collecting email databases to driving more conversions on your website, if you are using any form of lead generation or use processed data to generate revenue, you’ll need GA4 to understand what actions people are taking on your website.

 What sets GA4 apart from Universal Analytics